Bennetts Green

 Bennetts Green is a suburb of the City of Lake Macquarie in New South Wales, Australia, located 14 km southwest of Newcastle's central business district on the eastern side of Lake Macquarie.

 Economy

 It contains very few homes and is mainly a commercial shopping, small factory-warehouse area.

 New retail development

-In 2016 land on the opposite side of the highway to the existing retail development was originally sold to Woolworths Limited for $20.3M for a proposed development that would contain a Masters hardware store, however due to the collapse of the Masters chain the site was then sold to the Spotlight Group for a proposed $100M development.
+In 2016 land on the opposite side of the highway to the existing retail development was originally sold to the Woolworths conglomerate for $20.3M for a proposed development that would contain a Masters hardware store, however due to the collapse of the Masters chain the site was then sold to the Spotlight Group for a proposed $100M development.

 The first of the businesses including Anaconda, Road Tech Marine and BP commenced operation at the grand opening of the new retail development on 31 October 2020.